Skip to content

 Terminal window

 To run React Native WebGPU on the iOS simulator, you need to disable the Metal validation API.
-In Edit Scheme uncheck Metal Validation.
+Open Xcode, select Edit Scheme:

 If you want to quickly test if the installation was successful, here’s a simple example component, rendering a blue triangle, that you can use in your app: